LucaCorvitto/RealFaces_w_StableDiffusion/README.md

 The real dataset must be split, running the [split_real_dataset.py](split_real_dataset.py) file, in order to run the classifiers codes (The FFHQ dataset must be downloaded first from the link stated [above](#dataset), and then moved in the [datasets](datasets) folder, naming the subfolder containing all the images `archive`).

 #### Data preprocessing
-In order to balance the two datasets, we removed the children in the real one (because there are no children in the fake one) using the code available [here](https://www.thepythoncode.com/article/predict-age-using-opencv/).
+In order to balance the two datasets, we removed the children in the real one (because we avoided to generate children) using the code available [here](https://www.thepythoncode.com/article/predict-age-using-opencv/).
 The [weights](weights) folder is empty.
 It have to be filled by the model downloadable from the websites cited in the file [remove_children.py](remove_children.py).
+The algorithm used it is not ours, so the credits go to the original authors.

 ### Multi-class classifier
 To run the 5_classes_classifier one has to download the StyleGAN datasets from the link stated [above](#dataset), then move them in the different folders: